 What Is the Shear Strength of Soil?
-[Tests & Formula]
+Tests & Formula

-by Andrew Lees, on March 04, 2021
+by Andrew Lees, on August 29, 2024

 In this guide, we’ll first explore what is meant by the shear strength of soil and its importance, before looking at the influence of groundwater and the impact of soil state on the shear strength of soil.
-Finally, we’ll discuss soil shear strength tests and the formula for calculating it.
+Finally, we’ll discuss soil shear strength tests and the formula used for calculating it.

 Use the links below to jump to the section you’re most interested in: